 About Canvas Offices

 We build and rent out beautifully designed private offices in London.
 At the time of writing, we have 12 office buildings in Shoreditch, Old Street, Mayfair, Dalston and Clerkenwell, all of which are almost always full.
 We’re also opening new office spaces in Old Street, Highbury and Islington and Mayfair.
-Canvas offices are designed to feel like a home and help increase the wellbeing of the teams who work in them.
+Canvas offices are designed to feel like home and help increase the wellbeing of the teams who work in them.
 This helps the companies in our buildings with recruitment and retention.
 Most of the companies in our offices are startups and scale-ups.
 We’re proud of the amazing work they do and are glad to see them make the spaces their own.
-We listen and learn from them on how to provide the perfect office space for London startups.
+We listen and learn from them to provide the perfect office space for London startups.
 We hope you’ve found this article useful.
 If you’d like to know more please get in touch and don’t forget to subscribe below.